 - Two letters of recommendation.
 You should submit one recommendation letter from your counselor and one from a teacher who can speak to your strengths and talents.
 You can have them mailed or fax directly to us or submit them through Common Application.

 - Standardized test scores.
-We have temporarily suspended the standardized test score requirement for the 2023-2024 academic years (spring 2023, fall 2023 and spring 2024).
+We have temporarily suspended the standardized test score requirement through fall 2025.
 If you have elected to take a standardized test and would like to share the results, official test scores may be submitted in one of the following ways:

 - Submitted directly from the testing agency (SAT code: 3096; ACT code: 1783)